Ruihua-Y/ABAQUS-Advanced-polymer-model/README.md

 # ABAQUS-Advanced-polymer-model
+# The source code may have some potential issues and is for communication and learning purposes only
 1. All files(umat/vumat) were written and compiled by Ruihua Yin.
 If you are willing to collaborate with us, we will share the source code
 2. BB_UMAT is the Bergström–Boyce dual-network finite viscoelastic model
 3. BB_UMAT2 is the BB model (F·Fv decomposition)